 ASU IT Accessibility Guidelines

-These guidelines outline processes and procedures for complying with the ASU IT Accessibility Standard (requires authentication).
+These guidelines outline processes and procedures for complying with the ASU IT Accessibility Standard (requires ASU authentication).

 All ASU webpages and applications should carry a “Report an Accessibility Problem” link in the header, directly after the “Skip to Main Content” link.
 The link should be visible to assistive technology and have a destination of https://www.asu.edu/accessibility.

 Complaints about ASU webpages and applications will be forwarded to the department or unit's Senior Technical Advisory Group (Senior TAG) representative, who will coordinate with site/application owners and developers and will track resolution progress.
-See the complete list of Senior TAG representatives.
+See the complete list of distributed technology (DT) leads.

 Faculty and staff responsible for procuring information technology (IT) products should consider accessibility as one of the criteria for acquisition.
 Often, acquiring a verified Voluntary Product Accessibility Template (VPAT) or verified Accessibility Compliance Report (ACR) from the supplier will satisfy that requirement.
-To assist with accessible university purchases, ASU provides instructions on working with vendors and verifying VPATs.
+To assist with accessible university purchases, see Working with vendors and VPATs.

 In addition, ASU's standard contract terms and conditions contain the following: